-Deutsche Bank has also been named as a defendant in two putative class actions filed in Israel in September 2018.
-These actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to Israeli antitrust law as well as other causes of action.
-These actions are in preliminary stages and Deutsche Bank has not been formally served.
+Deutsche Bank has also been named as a defendant in an amended and consolidated class action filed in Israel.
+This action asserts factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to Israeli antitrust law as well as other causes of action.
+This action is in preliminary stages and, while petitioners purported to serve Deutsche Bank through its Israeli subsidiary, Deutsche Bank maintains the position that it has not been formally served.